ProtivogaSpriter/ProtivogaSpriter/README.md

 >
 >1337 H4XX0R larper

+## what am i doing

+>terminal-based-visual vibeo game written in rust
+>
+>shoving smart(?) guy stuff into my cerebral cortex
+>
+>planning to assemble a chinesium computer for 4$ and host own website

 ## opinions (possibly ironic but not sure)

 >the distinction between compiled and interpreted languages must be destroyed in favor of writing everything in assembly